pulumi/terraform-provider-aws/website/docs/r/docdb_global_cluster.html.markdown

 $ terraform import aws_docdb_global_cluster.example example
 ```

 Certain resource arguments, like `source_db_cluster_identifier`, do not have an API method for reading the information after creation.
-If the argument is set in the Terraform configuration on an imported resource, Terraform will always show a difference.
-To workaround this behavior, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference, e.g.
+If the argument is set in the the provider configuration on an imported resource, the provider will always show a difference.
+To workaround this behavior, either omit the argument from the the provider configuration or use `ignore_changes` to hide the difference, e.g.

 ```terraform
 resource "aws_docdb_global_cluster" "example" {